miratcan/kaydet/README.md

-# Kaydet- Your Personal Terminal Diary
+# Kaydet is Your Personal Terminal Diary

 "kaydet" is a simple (112 lines if Python code) based diary app designed to help you preserve your daily thoughts, experiences, and memories without